David-Ef/ButtonBox/README.md

 Unfortunately, this can be slow and needlessly complicated when working with persons that are tired, depressed, old, etc.

 So I made a very simple button box.
 It has two buttons and a slider.
-It is controlled by a Arduino Nano that simply samples the state of the button (boolean) and the position of the slider (2^10 a2d read).
+It is controlled by a Arduino Nano that simply samples the state of the buttons (boolean) and the position of the slider (2^10 a2d read).

 ![box](box.jpg)